-I’ll list a few items I spotted on my last visit to the market which will give you an idea of what to expect.
+I’ll list a few items I spotted on my last visit to the market, which will give you an idea of what to expect.
 Brown glass and transparent apothecary-style bottles were plentiful.
-Some looked original while others are reproductions.
-A few were labelled with pharmaceutical sounding names, and I have no clue what they meant.
-These apothecary bottles are great for adding decorative interest in your bathroom.
+Some looked original, while others are reproductions.
+A few were labelled with pharmaceutical-sounding names, and I have no clue what they meant.
+These apothecary bottles are great for adding decorative interest to your bathroom.

-Vintage cameras from Polaroids to folding varieties can be found.
-These are of interest to photography enthusiasts and anyone wanting to a beautiful object to exhibit on a shelf in their study.
+Vintage cameras, from Polaroids to folding varieties, can be found.
+These are of interest to photography enthusiasts and anyone wanting a beautiful object to exhibit on a shelf in their study.

 Industrial lovers will go crazy for the enamel factory lights.
-Or the lovely vintage lamps which will be in working order and ready for you to take home and plugin.
-There were a few factory wall clocks with bold black surrounds which I found tempting.
+Or the lovely vintage lamps will be in working order and ready for you to take home and plug in.
+There were a few factory wall clocks with bold black surrounds, which I found tempting.
 I’ve put one on my list for the next visit.

 Factory Wall Clocks